 Stratt has been given the power to override almost anything in order to find a solution.
 She hires Grace as well as hundreds of other scientists in order to research the new microbe.
 Their solution is to go to a nearby star named Tau Ceti.
 This star is immune to Astrophage and a spaceship is sent to find out why.

 Grace and two other astronauts were sent to this one way trip.
-But the two other astronauts died in a coma while aboard the ship.
+However, the two other astronauts died in a coma while aboard the ship.
 Now, Grace is alone and has to figure out everything while slowly getting his memory back.
 He ends up getting help from where he least expected and hope to find a solution before time runs out for earth.

 If you are like me, then you have read Weir’s other novels.
 Those novels made me excited for Project Hail Mary and I was not let down.
 He knows how to keep you hooked and I really enjoyed the protagonist gaining information about his life before the spaceship the same time the reader does.